modal-inria/MixtComp/pyMixtComp/README.md

 ## Compile PyMixtComp

-Run `./buildDebug.sh` (resp. `./buildRelease.sh`) to compile MixtComp in Debug (resp.
-Release) mode.
+Run `./build.sh` to compile MixtComp in Debug mode.
+Run `./build.sh Release` for compiling in Release mode.
+The resulting files are located in the build folder.
-Run `./utestDebug.sh` (resp. `./utestRelease.sh`) to run unit tests in Debug (resp.
-Release) mode.
+Run `./utest.sh` to run unit tests.
-To clean the debug and release folders, run `./clean.sh`.
+To clean the build folder, run `./clean.sh`.

 ## Python library

-After compiling, *pyMixtCompBridge* python library can be found at the following location: `debug/lib/pyMixtCompBridge.so` and `release/lib/pyMixtCompBridge.so`.
+After compiling, *pyMixtCompBridge* library can be found at the following location: `build/lib/pyMixtCompBridge.so`.

-## Using Python library
+## Python package

-The python package is located in the [pyMixtComp](./python) folder.
+The python package is located in the [python](./python) folder.
 See the [README](./python/README.md) to install the package.